Disclosures

 Answer: The amount of time and effort reviewing and approving will take will vary depending on what is disclosed.
 Most disclosures will require far less time/effort than setting up a COI waiver.
 However, there may be others, such as activities involving a foreign talent program, which may require more time and consideration.

-Why chairs as reviewers/approvers, rather than HR or others?
+Why do chairs serve as intermediate reviewers, rather than HR or others?

 Do only Outside Activities for which payment is received need to be reported?